 HISA is led by CEO Lisa Lazarus and governed by a nine-member Board of Directors which consists of five individuals from outside the equine industry (independent directors), and four individuals selected to represent various equine constituencies (industry directors).
 The Board is chaired by Charles Scheeler.

-HISA’s Racetrack Safety Program took effect July 1, 2022, and its ADMC Program is anticipated to take effect in March 2023.
+HISA’s Racetrack Safety Program took effect July 1, 2022.
+Its ADMC Program took effect May 22, 2023.

 The Racetrack Safety Program includes safety rules along with operational standards for racetrack accreditation.
 For example, under HISA’s surface maintenance and measurement standards, tracks are required to execute pre-meet inspections, monitor and test racing surface conditions on a daily basis, and make condition reports and test results available to horsemen and HISA.